Sora language: Cases

 Case marking in Sora is generally murky.
 There is no role marker to show syntactic alignments between subjects and objects, i.e. nominative-accusative nor ergative-absolutive.
-A number of grammatical constructions that may or may not be expressed morphologically into an animate primary object argument of the verb, eg. the oblique-dative marker -dɔ[ʔɔ]ŋ- can manifest in standalone morpheme as adɔŋ.
+A number of grammatical constructions that may or may not be expressed morphologically into an animate primary object argument of the verb, e.g. the oblique-dative marker -dɔ[ʔɔ]ŋ- can manifest as a standalone morpheme adɔŋ.